Artist, Web, & Graphic Designer

 - Graphic design, including composite and original artwork

 - Print design (CD/DVD covers, fliers, pamphlets, banners, etc.)

-- Photography and stock photo curation
+- Photography and stock photo management

 - Mass email communication for marketing and sales